-We also have a linked Connexions advisor through Dudley who is available for individual mentoring sessions.
+We also have a linked Connexions advisor, Wendy Lowe, who is available for individual mentoring sessions.
+Appointments may be booked via Mr Morgan in the library.

 WORK EXPERIENCE

 Work experiences are the opportunity for planned and appropriate experiences of the world of work to increase learners' motivation, develop their employability skills and give relevance to their learning programme.
 Appropriate experiences of the world of work can increase learners' motivation to learn across the curriculum and give relevance to their learning programme and increase their knowledge and understanding of the requirements of the world of work.
 Year 10 participate in a week of work experience, usually during the summer term.